 - 1 cup green olives fresh packed or other lower sodium type

-- 1 lb cod or other mild firm fleshed white fish
+- 1 pound cod or other mild firm fleshed white fish

 Instructions